 Pfizer-BioNTech COVID vaccine appears more than 90% effective in kids 5 to 11

-Pfizer and its partner BioNTech say their data support authorization of their COVID-19 vaccine in kids 5 to 11.
+Pfizer and its partner BioNTech say their data supports authorization of their COVID-19 vaccine in kids 5 to 11.

-The Food and Drug Administration released the companies' briefing document this morning in a prelude to a meeting of expert advisers to the agency scheduled for Tuesday.
+The Food and Drug Administration released the companies' briefing document Friday morning in a prelude to a meeting of expert advisers to the agency scheduled for Tuesday.

 In the main clinical trial conducted by the companies, the vaccine appeared to be more than 90% effective against symptomatic COVID-19